facebookresearch/fastText/README.md

 # fastText

-fastText is a library for efficient computation of word representations and sentence classification.
+fastText is a library for efficient learning of word representations and sentence classification.

 ## Requirements

-fastText compiles on all modern platforms including Mac OS and Linux.
-Because of the use of C++ 11 features, it requires the use of a C++ 11 compatible compiler.
+fastText uses C++11 features and therefore it requires a compiler with good C++11 support.
 These include :

 * (gcc-4.6.3 or newer) or (clang-3.3 or newer)